 View “Your Education Matters” on our new YouTube site LINK

 Final season “Your Education Matters” guests include Jim Iker, president, BCTF; Michael McEvoy, president BCSTA; Terry Berting and Ann Whiteaker, president and past president of BCCPAC, David Chudnovsky and Dan Laitsch on the Great Schools Project, and more.

-Current interviews of educators on “Your Education Matters,” British Columbia’s television program dedicated to the voices of informed educators and other education stakeholders.
+Featured interviews of educators on “Your Education Matters,” British Columbia’s television program dedicated to the voices of informed educators and other education stakeholders.
 Recent guests: David Berliner, Joel Westheimer, Patti Bacchus, Joel Bakan, Prudence Carter, Andy Hargreaves.
 Also, Robin Austin, BCNDP MLA.
 LINK

 Now available, “The Politics of Arrested Development: Deepening the Purposes of Education,” Journal of Educational Controversy, Vol. 6 No. 1, Fall 2011/Winter 2012 LINK Also in The Journal of Educational Controversy, a VIDEO REVIEW of Reclaiming Education for Democracy LINK

 From AERA-Vancouver, a video production by Your Education Matters of the John Dewey Society School and Society Forum, co-sponsor British Columbia Teachers Federation, “Teachers Unions Build Trust in Teachers,” 13 April, Friday, 2012 at Segal Graduate School, Simon Fraser University-Vancouver.
 School and Society Forum Flyer